 Safeguarding Student Health

 Staff members keep health information about each participant on hand at all times and are available to screen student medical concerns and provide first aid.
 Students who become ill or injured are taken to walk-in clinics or emergency rooms for treatment.
 Families are responsible for all health care costs incurred by their children during the program.

 We are committed to ensuring the highest level of preparedness for all types of emergencies.
 Creating and maintaining a safe and secure program environment is a responsibility shared by administrators, staff, and students.
 Administrators organize service experiences and plan travel routes with an eye to safety and supervision.
 Staff monitor weather conditions and alter outdoor program activities in the event of inclement conditions.
 Staff are trained on fire, weather emergency, and evacuation plans and protocols and prepared to manage emergency situations.
 Finally, students are oriented to ways they can help ensure their own and their fellow group members' safety and well-being.

 For information about how we manage Internet use and student privacy, as well as discrimination, disabilities, and sexual harassment, please review CTD's Policy Statements.

 Each CivicWeek program brings together a diverse group of bright, motivated high school or junior high students with an interest in service and a desire to develop leadership skills.

 - are enrolled in grade 7, 8, 9, 10, 11, or 12;

 - can demonstrate a high level of academic ability (through a test score, GPA, or admission portfolio – see below); and

 - have a sincere interest in learning about communities, social issues, and civic engagement.
-(Applicants are encouraged to use the Student Essay to demonstrate their interest and/or experience in these areas.)
+(Applicants are encouraged to use the Statement of Purpose to demonstrate their interest and/or experience in these areas.)